MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

    * Enter the following text in **Email Body**:

-    > *Note: Dynamic content needs to be placed where fields are named in brackets.
+    > Dynamic content needs to be placed where fields are named in brackets.
 It is recommended to copy & paste all text first and then add dynamic content in the correct places.*

         ```
         Dear {First Name},